McLaren MP4/4: Team performance

-The situation improved immensely when Ayrton Senna was signed to partner Alain Prost (at Prost's suggestion) on a three-year contract.
+For 1988 Ayrton Senna was signed to partner Alain Prost (at Prost's suggestion) on a three-year contract.
 The McLaren chassis, the Senna and Prost pairing, and finally the new Honda RA168E engines with 685 bhp, looked like a formidable combination.
 However, there were concerns after the FIA introduced a fuel regulation for the turbo-powered cars of 150 litres for a race distance.
 Honda's engine management team worked feverishly on the fuel consumption of the RA168E which was specially built for the reduction in turbo boost from 4.0 bar to 2.5 bar rather than upgrading the 1987 spec engine, trying to improve it in order to avoid embarrassing late-race retirements.
 The car appeared 'as-is' through the season, save for a few aerodynamic revisions.
-The car arrived at the first race in Brazil with very little pre-season testing at Imola only a week before the race, but Senna was able to put the car on pole position by half a second from surprise second-place qualifier, Nigel Mansell driving the 600 bhp naturally aspirated Williams-Judd V8, with Prost qualifying third.
+The car arrived at the first race in Brazil with very little pre-season testing at Imola only a week before the race, but Senna was able to put the car on pole position by half a second from surprise second-place qualifier, Nigel Mansell driving the 600 bhp naturally aspirated Williams-Judd V8, with Prost qualifying third after not finding the balance of his car until the race morning warmup session.

 One feature of the MP4/4 was the driver's position.
 Due to the car's low-slung aerodynamics and the FIA safety rule which stated that the top of a driver's helmet had to be below an imaginary straight line drawn from the top of the roll bar to the top of the cowling, the drivers were required to be in a reclining position rather than in the conventional upright seating position of rival contemporary Grand Prix cars.
-Senna had absolutely no problems with the seating position.
-Prost, being smaller, preferred to be slightly more upright, and because of his size, the team was able to accommodate this without modification.

-As the MP4/4 was a new car, it had to conform to FISA's new for 1988 safety regulations which stipulated that the driver's feet be behind the line of an imaginary front axle.
+As the MP4/4 was a new car, it had to conform to FISA's new-for-1988 safety regulations which stipulated that the driver's feet be behind the line of an imaginary front axle.
 Teams running cars from the previous season were able to continue to do so under the earlier regulations for which they had been designed.